EPA says nothing final on ethanol blend; industry group cries foul

 The oil industry argues that it cannot sell gasoline with more than 10 percent ethanol, and so is unable to blend more biofuel.
 Corn-ethanol producers argue that they should be able to sell gasoline that is 15 percent biofuel, the maximum allowed by the EPA for newer model cars.

-"In our opinion, they are going to be very defensive to give up any gas tank share - they are going to defend their share at all costs," Becker said.

-(Reporting by Chuck Abbott in Washington and Cezary Podkul in New York; writing by Jonathan Leff; editing by Theodore d'Afflisio and Matthew Lewis)
+(Reporting by Chuck Abbott in Washington and Cezary Podkul in New York; writing by Jonathan Leff; editing by Matthew Lewis and Theodore d'Afflisio)

-BERLIN A four-month-old polar bear cub born in captivity in Berlin has died of complications from a liver inflammation, officials at the city's Tierpark zoo said on Tuesday.

-DENVER A wind-driven wildfire erupted on the eastern plains of Colorado on Monday, scorching 30,000 acres of grassland, prompting the temporary evacuation of a small farming town and destroying at least three homes, emergency officials said.